CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 ## Notes

-1 in Brightcraft, 1 in blessing
+1 in Miracles, 1 in blessing
 The singing ring(in the crypt).

 Session 25: